-Glenn Ford was a proud father and grandfather residing in New Orleans.
+Glenn Ford is a proud father and grandfather residing in New Orleans.
 He was born in Louisiana and raised in California.
 Shortly after his return to Louisiana, he was arrested and wrongfully convicted of a murder he had no part in.
 He spent more than twenty-nine years on death row at Angola Prison before his 2014 exoneration and release.
-With his newfound freedom, he called for prosecutorial accountability and powerfully conveyed his story to students, advocates, and the world.
-Mr. Ford passed away on June 29, 2015 from terminal lung cancer.
+Since that time, he has called for prosecutorial accountability and has powerfully conveyed his story to students, advocates, and the world.

 William Most is an attorney with the Law Office of William Most.
 Originally from the San Francisco Bay Area, he now practices civil rights and environmental law in New Orleans.
-He has represented or worked with a Louisiana death row exonerce, environmental nonprofits, California tribes and farmers, local, state, and federal governments, private landowners, and others.
+He has represented or worked with a Louisiana death row exoneree, environmental nonprofits, California tribes and farmers, local, state, and federal governments, private landowners, and others.
 He is a graduate of Harvard University and the University of California, Berkeley, School of Law.